Debunking H&S myths and misconceptions

 We’ve heard all sorts of myths and misconceptions when it comes to health and safety.
 We’re here to debunk some of the more common ones we hear.

-I’m not going to have an incident on site, I’ve been doing this for years and I’m not silly.
+I’m not going to have an incident on site, I’ve been doing this for years and I know what I’m doing.

-HazardCo helps you to stay on top of your health and safety at all times.
+HazardCo members are proven to be twice as safe as the industry average and helps you to stay on top of your health and safety at all times.
 Learn about the common incidents on-site and how to reduce the risk.

 I don’t need to worry about health and safety because I’m a small builder, the Regulators have bigger fish to fry.

-• Getting everyone home safe at the end of every day
+• Everyone gets home safe at the end of the day

 • A happier and healthier workplace

-• Less incidents, which means less worker injury claims, costs to your business and less downtime investigating and resolving HS issues
+• Fewer incidents, which means fewer injury claims, lower costs for your business, and less downtime fixing problems

 It’s fine for me to use the same safety plan on all my sites because the houses I build are really similar.

-A WHS Management Plan / Health and Safety Coordination plan must be specific to the site.
+Each Safety Plan (WHS Management Plan / Health and Safety Coordination Plan) must be specific to the site.

-Sure, some key hazards and risks will be the same across projects, therefore certain content may remain the same from project to project however it’s essential that a site specific plan is reviewed and amended for each project.
+Sure, some key hazards and risks will be the same across projects, therefore certain content may remain the same from project to project however, it’s essential that a site specific safety plan is created, reviewed and amended for each project.

 It’s up to the contractors and subbies on site to make sure they are safe, it’s not up to me as the building company.